How to make sweet shortcrust pastry

 I would easily say that I love making pastry more than I do cakes.
 I know, controversial!
 I can’t quite say why but it might be down to the fact that it’s hard to go far wrong once you’ve made the pastry.
 You just have to make sure it doesn’t burn!
 Once you’ve made the pastry, the possibilities are endless!

-This pastry is such a simple method – you basically just throw it all in one bowl and mix!
+One of my Cookery School basics, this pastry is such a simple method – you basically just throw it all in one bowl and mix!
 Yes, there’s kneading involved but a bit of hard-grafting makes the end result much more pleasing, wouldn’t you say?

 Which do you prefer – making a cake batter or pastry?
 Let me know in the comments!